 Find and click on “Linear scale” in this menu.

 Next, you have to decide the scale range for your question.
 1-5 and 1-7 are the most commonly used scales to gauge customer satisfaction.
 You can also use a 1-10 range for a more nuanced question.
+Google Forms ranking more than 10 don’t exist because the native options limit you to a maximum of 10 on the linear scale.
 We’ll be using a 1-5 range in the Example form.

 Now it’s time to describe and label your scale.
 Typically, a satisfaction score rises with numerical values.
 Negative responses are given lower numerical values, positive responses higher.
 However, you can choose to describe your ranges in a way you feel will resonate most with your respondents.